 Analyze all the regular communications you send throughout the year.
 How many of them make an ask?

-When donors are asked to give again and again, without other meaningful interactions in between, they feel like an ATM.
+When donors are asked to give again and again without other meaningful interactions in between, they feel like ATMs.

-Then, make these communications more meaningful by using your data.
+Then, use your data to make these communications more meaningful.
 It’s easy to say happy birthday and acknowledge donor anniversaries.

-Or, if a donor has given to a specific campaign, let them know about your progress towards that goal.
+Or, if a donor has given to a specific campaign, let them know about your progress toward that goal.

-A donor survey is an under-utilized and powerful communications tool.
+A donor survey is another under-utilized and powerful outreach tool.

 You’ll learn more about your donors so you can be more personal with them in the future.
-But keep it brief and fun.
+Just remember to keep it brief and fun.
 A survey shouldn’t feel like a chore.
-It’s a fun non-ask communication that also gives you more data to work with!
+It’s a fun non-ask touch point that helps you learn more about your loyal supporters.

 You don’t go surround sound.